dsandor/dask-examples/trie-storage/README.md

 - `-company-dest`: Destination root path for company files (required)
 - `-metadata`: Path to metadata.json file (default: "metadata.json")
 - `-analysis`: Path to analysis.json file (default: "analysis.json")
+- `-history`: Enable history tracking (default: false)

 ## Data Structure

 The application creates a trie-based directory structure where:
 - Each character in the ID_BB_GLOBAL becomes a subdirectory
 - The leaf directory contains a JSON file with the asset data
-- A history.json file tracks property changes and their sources
+- A history.json file tracks property changes and their sources (when enabled)

 ## File Format